codurance/site/_posts/2016-05-10-finite-state-machines-with-akka.md

       finishWorkWith(CensorResult(Left(CensorException(failure.cause.getMessage))))
   }
 ```
-`whenUnhandled` will try to match every handled message.
+`whenUnhandled` will try to match every unhandled message.
 If after 10 seconds the actor is still around a `CensorTimeout` message will be sent by `CensorTimer` so we can finish the work with the proper error case.
 If `itemReportedProducer` fails publishing an item to Kafka, this code will receive a `Failure` message as we piped that future into `self`.

 ## Finishing the FSM

-The lifecycle of the FSM will be controlled from an outside actor, called coordinator.
+The lifecycle of the FSM will be controlled by an outside actor, called coordinator.
 Whenever we want to finish the work of this FSM, we'll have to send a message to the coordinator:

 ```scala
   private def finishWorkWith(message: Any) = {